diffkemp/diffkemp/README.md

 ## Development

-Since the tool uses some custom modifications of LLVM, it is recommended to use the prepared development container.
-The container image can be retrieved from
+There is a development container image prepared that can be retrieved from
 DockerHub:
 [https://hub.docker.com/r/viktormalik/diffkemp-devel/](https://hub.docker.com/r/viktormalik/diffkemp-devel/)